Crawling technicolor: Electroweak EFT

 At each order, the set of operators includes renormalization counterterms needed to render all loop integrals UV convergent.
 Similarly, on-shell N$^\ell$LO amplitudes are $O(p^{2\ell + 2})$ modulo logarithms, where $p \sim 0$ refers to momenta, NG boson masses and the rule (\ref{chidim}) for coupling constants.

 NLO amplitudes are interesting \cite{Buchalla:2017jlu,Alonso:2017tdy}, especially for electroweak processes like $h\to\gamma\gamma$.
-The QCD analogues of these are two-photon reactions such as $f_0(500) \to \gamma\gamma$ already considered in chiral-scale perturbation theory (the forerunner of crawling TC).
-However, as noted in appendix A of \cite{CT2}, a general NLO analysis depends on the next order of Taylor expansions of $\beta$ and $\gamma$ functions in $\alpha$ about $\alphaIR$, which would take us far afield.
+The QCD analogues of these are two-photon reactions such as $f_0(500) \to \gamma\gamma$ in chiral-scale perturbation theory (the forerunner of crawling TC).
+However, as noted in Appendix A of Ref.~\cite{CT2}, a general NLO analysis depends on the next order of Taylor expansions of $\beta$ and $\gamma$ functions in $\alpha$ about $\alphaIR$, which would take us far afield.
 Therefore, for the remainder of this article, we restrict our attention to the LO approximation.

-An immediate comparison of the Higgs sector of crawling TC with that of the SM is obscured by the complicated $\sigma$ dependence of the formula eq.~(\ref{LOchiD}) for ${\cal L}_{\textsc{lo}}$.
-However, there is a field redefinition \cite{Buch13}
+An immediate comparison of the Higgs sector of crawling TC with that of the SM is obscured by the complicated $\sigma$ dependence of the formula (\ref{LOchiD}) for ${\cal L}_{\textsc{lo}}$.
+However, in the tree approximation, there is a field redefinition \cite{Buch13}

-which simplifies the structure of Higgs vertices and importantly, satisfies the requirements of the equivalence theorem; \footref{equivalence} indeed, $h$ is just the constrained field $\phi_c$ already discussed in eqs.~(\ref{Lex1}) and (\ref{invert}).
+which simplifies the structure of Higgs vertices and importantly, satisfies the requirements of the equivalence theorem \footref{equivalence}; indeed, $h$ is just the constrained field $\phi_c$ already discussed in Eqs.~(\ref{Lex1}) and (\ref{invert}).
 The constraint on $h$ refers to the fact that its scale transformations

 are restricted to the region $-F_\sigma \leqslant h < \infty$.
 The change of field variables $\sigma \to h$ is permitted by the theorem because fluctuations $\sigma \sim 0$ about the minimum of $V$ are mapped to $h \sim 0$.